mongodb-labs/django-mongodb/README.md

 # MongoDB backend for Django

-This backend is in the pre-alpha stage of development.
+This backend is in currently in development and is not advised for Production workflows.
 Backwards incompatible changes may be made without notice.
 We welcome your feedback as we continue to explore and build.
+The best way to share this is via our [MongoDB Community Forum](https://www.mongodb.com/community/forums/tag/python)

 ## Install and usage